-In order to be able to use OpenCIM modules on a station PC, you must install the Workstation software from the OpenCIM installation CD.
+In order to be able to use OpenCIM modules on a station PC, you must install the Workstation software.

-- For workstation PCs which require Viewflex and/or Scorbase software, it is highly recommended that they be installed before the installation of the Workstation Environment - They can however be defined manually within the project directory by modifying the configuration files which they use.
-Refer to Chapter 12 OpenCIM Loader: DDLoader.EXE for more details. - Microsoft .Net Framework 4.0 is required on the client PC for the use of the OpenCIM RFID driver, and will be installed automatically if it is not already installed on the workstation PC.
+- Sor workstation PCs which require Viewflex and/or Scorbase software, it is highly recommended that they be installed before the installation of the Workstation Environment - They can however be defined manually within the project directory by modifying the configuration files which they use.
+Refer to Chapter 12 OpenCIM Loader: DDLoader.EXE for more details. - Intersection Content of the Conte